rabinah1/RISCV-FPGA/README.md

 This is a hobby project for learning RISC-V architecture and CPU implementation on VHDL.
 In more detail, this project consists of a simple implementation of the RV32I ISA on the Terasic DE10-nano development board.
 This project also uses Python's tinyRV module as a RISC-V reference model for verifying the implementation of the processor.

+The processor implementation itself is a heavily simplified version of a real modern processor.
+For example, the implemented processor doesn't support pipelining, or any other similar features that are very common in modern processors.
+Also, performance or power consumption have not been considered in the implementation.
+The intention is to just implement as simple as possible processor that can run C-code compiled with RISC-V cross-compiler.

 ## Repository structure

 Below is a short description of the repository structure.